codio/knowledge/source/common/develop/websecuritybrowsercapabilities.rst

 Steps for  sending us the generated output:

-1. Go to your Codio dashboard
+1. Go to your Codio dashboard.
-2. Click on **Support Chat** found on the bottom left corner under "Help"
+2. Click on **Support Chat** found on the bottom left corner under "Help".
-3. Attach the output file using the paperclip icon
+3. Attach the output file using the paperclip icon.
-4. Send the message
+4. Send the message.

 .. _browser-support: